viterbox/software-eng-test/readme.md

 ## Requirement

-You have to code REST API's based on microservices Arquitecture to get groceries order and to simulate the process of payment.
+You have to code REST API's based on microservices architecture to get groceries order and to simulate the process of payment.
 The information flow must be the following

 1. User registration
 2. User choose order items